-Applicants will serve HUD Homeless Category 1 as defined below.
-HUD Homeless Categories 204, as defined below, are not currently eligible to be served by Applicants under this NOFA.
+Applicants will serve the U.S. Department of Housing and Urban Development (HUD) Homeless Category 1 as defined below.
+HUD Homeless Categories 2, 3 and 4, as defined below, are not currently eligible to be served by Applicants under this NOFA.
 The County reserves the right to change as needed to meet demand.